nameissrikanth2303/ninja_html/README.md

 **Font** - https://fonts.google.com/specimen/Inter

-Assets can be exported
+Assets can be exported from the Figma file or can be found under resources folder in ths repository

-**Challenge**: HTML static development of the single page as shown in the resource URL
+**Goal**: HTML static development of the single page as shown in the resource URL

 **Description**:
-Complete the HTML development of the page and submit a pull request.
+Complete the HTML development of the page and submit a pull request to main branch.

 - Contact Us should trigger mailto: info@designstring.com
 - LinkedIn URL for profiles can be link to https://www.linkedin.com/ or no need to link